 The 11 metric tonne-category H225 is a preferred choice of oil and gas operators around the globe.
 Integrating the latest technologies – and certified for flight in icing conditions – this helicopter is designed with a damage-tolerant rotor system and fuselage, while the state-of-the-art avionics system considerably reduces pilot workload to enhance safety.

-Airbus helicopters perform vital offshore oil and gas airlift duties – delivering the performance and range to service existing platforms, along with the reach to attain the increasing number of sites being located further out to sea.
-Its family of helicopters are deployed in the oil and gas regions of the North Sea, Western Australia, India, the Gulf of Mexico, Southeast Asia, Russia, the CIS and Western Africa.
+Airbus helicopters perform vital offshore oil and gas airlift duties – delivering the performance and range to service existing platforms, along with the reach to attain the increasing number of sites located further out to sea.
+Its family of helicopters are deployed in the oil and gas regions of the North Sea, Western Australia, India, the Gulf of Mexico, South America, Asia, Russia, the CIS and Western Africa.